 An equipped kitchen is incredibly important for any home cook.
-Imagine baking a cake and not having any mixing bowls or chopping veggies for a stir-fry and not having a knife.
-Whether you are moving into your new home and need to stock your kitchen or you’ve been living in an ill-equipped kitchen for years – now is the time to take charge!
-While there are many, many cooking tools and equipment you can buy, here is a list of the top five utensils every kitchen needs.
+Imagine baking a cake without mixing bowls or chopping veggies for a stir-fry without a knife.
+Whether you’re moving into a new home and need to stock your kitchen or you’ve been living with an ill-equipped cooking space for years – now is the time to take charge!
+While there are many cooking tools and equipment you can buy, here is a list of the top five utensils every kitchen needs.

-I am not just talking about any old chef’s knife, I mean a good quality chef’s knife.
+I’m not just talking about any old chef’s knife, I mean a good-quality one.
 Trust me, this is one tool that is worth the investment.
-A knife is the most used utensil in the kitchen and having a sharp knife that properly slices, dices and chops is a key component for cooking.
-Sharp, good knives are actually safer than dull, cheap knives because they are less likely to slip and cut you.
+A knife is the most used utensil in the kitchen, and having a sharp knife that properly slices, dices and chops is a key component for cooking.
+Higher-quality sharp knives are actually safer than dull, cheap varieties because they’re less likely to slip and cut you.
 A paring knife is also a great and inexpensive investment.
 It’s very sharp and great for chopping smaller veggies and fruit.

 Mixing bowls are like your kitchen’s hands.
-You use them for just about anything from storing to cooking to baking and everything in between.
-Having varying sizes is important because you will likely need a small, medium and large bowl depending on what you are making.
-If you tend to have a big family or often make large quantities of food, I highly recommend purchasing an extra-large bowl.
-I personally love stainless steel bowls but any mixing bowls are great.
-If you tend to store food in your bowls consider purchasing silicon lids: they are reusable and easy to clean!
+You use them for just about anything, from storing to cooking to baking and everything in between.
+Having varying sizes is important because you will likely need a small, medium and large bowl depending on what you’re making.
+If you have a big family or often make large quantities of food, I highly recommend purchasing an extra-large bowl.
+I personally love stainless-steel, but any variety will work.
+If you tend to store food in your bowls, consider purchasing silicon lids: they’re reusable and easy to clean!

 A kitchen is not complete without cutting boards.
 Where are you going to chop your onions – on the counter?
 I don’t think so!
-Similar to mixing bowls, having varying sizes of cutting board is important for any home cook.
+Similar to mixing bowls, having varying sizes is important for any home cook.
 It’s also great to get a variety of materials such as wood, plastic or glass.
-Some people love to leave out a big all-purpose cutting board on their countertops.
-It’s a good idea to have designated cutting boards for meat and veggies/fruit to prevent any cross contamination.
+Some people love to leave out a large all-purpose cutting board on their countertops, too.
+It’s a good idea to have designated cutting boards for meat and veggies/fruit to prevent any cross-contamination.

-It doesn’t matter if you are baking or cooking, measuring out flours, grains, spices, sweeteners, vinegars and oils is important for making a good dish.
-Eyeballing when cooking is a wonderful skill to have; however, sometimes it’s important to be precise with the amounts that you are putting into your dish.
+It doesn’t matter if you’re baking or cooking, measuring out flours, grains, spices, sweeteners, vinegars and oils is important for crafting a delicious dish.
+Eyeballing when cooking is a wonderful skill to have; however, sometimes it’s important to be precise with the amounts you’re putting into your dish.
 Measuring cups and spoons will give you the precision you need (although some baking does require a scale) and you won’t have to worry if you added way too much of one ingredient.
-No one wants a meal that is too overly spiced or seasoned.
+No one wants a meal that is overly spiced or seasoned.